Quantitative theory of magnetic interactions in solids: Local moment formation and spin-dynamics

-At this step we can already establish the relation between the exchange interactions derived within two different frameworks, namely using a magnetic force theorem and a quantum many-body path-integral technique.
+At this step we can already establish relation between bilinear exchange interactions derived using a magnetic force theorem and a quantum many-body path-integral technique.
 In this case it is convenient to work in the Matsubara fermionic $\nu$ and bosonic $\omega$ frequency representation.
 To simplify expressions we further omit orbital indices that can be restored trivially.
 First, we note that the three-point vertex function $\Lambda^{\varsigma}$ for the zeroth bosonic frequency can be obtained from single-particle quantities

 by varying the self-energy of the local reference problem~\eqref{eq:s9_action_imp} with respect to the magnetization~\cite{stepanov2021spin}

 In the ordered phase, where the spin rotational invariance is broken, this variation can be approximated as